twvacek/glmToJava/README.md

 R package: takes a coefficient table and converts it to a Java (POJO) file

 ## Overview
-A simple converter to take a GLM coefficient table (normal, binomial, poisson, and multinomial) and convert to a pure Java (POJO) file with no dependencies.
-Note using R's extensive PMML support in conjunction with Java PMML (https://github.com/jpmml) provides much more flexibility, but this simple converter was designed to work on any GLM output (R, SAS, H2O) to ease migration to production -- all you need is a coefficient table in the correct format (see example usage in R file).    <br />
+A simple converter to take a GLM coefficient table (gaussian, binomial, poisson, and multinomial) and convert to a pure Java (POJO) file with no dependencies.  <br />

+Note: using R's extensive PMML support in conjunction with Java PMML (https://github.com/jpmml) provides much more flexibility, but this simple converter was designed to work on any GLM output (R, SAS, H2O) to ease migration to production -- all you need is a coefficient table in the correct format (see example usage in R file).    <br />